nais/deploy/README.md

 Intermediary statuses will be posted, indicating the current state of the deployment.

 ## Usage
-The usage documentation has been moved to [NAIS platform documentation](https://doc.nais.io/build).
+The usage documentation has been moved to [Nais platform documentation](https://doc.nais.io/build).

 ### Deploy API
 _We strongly recommend that teams use the `deploy` cli to deploy, rather than posting directly to `hookd`._